Sports Hub Appeal

 nets have been repositioned and refurbished.

-The Fives Court has recently been repainted.
-The plan is to look at the possibility of bringing it up to competition standard.
+Repainted in 2015, the plan is to look at the possibility of bringing it up to competition standard.